-Here’s a look at how conservatorships operate, what’s unusual about hers, and why she and so many fans have worked to #FreeBritney.
+Here’s a look at how conservatorships operate, what’s unusual about hers, and why she and so many fans want to #FreeBritney

 HOW DO CONSERVATORSHIPS WORK?

 When a person is considered to have a severely diminished mental capacity, a court can step in and grant someone the power to make financial decisions and major life choices for them.

 California law says a conservatorship, called a guardianship in some states, is justified for a “person who is unable to provide properly for his or her personal needs for physical health, food, clothing, or shelter,” or for someone who is “substantially unable to manage his or her own financial resources or resist fraud or undue influence.”

 The conservator, as the appointee put in charge is called, may be a family member, a close friend or a court-appointed professional.